Adamant-im/AIPs/AIPS/aip-10.md

 Transaction objects is the only way to write data into ADAMANT blockchain.
 This AIP aims to standartize transaction object structure.
 Any specific transaction type must follow this standard.

-Transactions objects are returned while quering ADAMANT Nodes, also it is used when sending data to receiving endpoints.
+Transaction objects used when sending data to nodes' endpoints and also returned when quering ADAMANT nodes.

-Since Node version [0.4.2](https://github.com/Adamant-im/adamant/releases/tag/v0.4.2) incoming transactions can be sent to unified `/api/transaction` endpoint.
+Since Node version [0.4.2](https://github.com/Adamant-im/adamant/releases/tag/v0.4.2) transactions can be sent to unified `/api/transaction` endpoint.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for different platforms.-->

-ADAMANT transaction MUST comply with JSON scheme:
+ADAMANT transaction must comply with JSON scheme:
 ```
 {
   "id": TX_ID,